-The peaks of the Cordillera Darwin also make a good day trip from Ushuaia, with their thick forests and hiking trails.
+- The peaks of the Cordillera Darwin also make a good day trip from Ushuaia, with its thick forests and hiking trails.

-Likewise, the coastal Parque Nacional Tierra del Fuego is not far from Ushuia and delights visitors with its beech forest, rugged peaks and stunning coastline.
+- Likewise, the coastal Parque Nacional Tierra del Fuego is not far from Ushuaia and delights visitors with its beech forest, rugged peaks, and stunning coastline.